A simple formalization of alpha-equivalence: Specifying substitutions

-In contrast with the simple subsitution, here we have three cases for substitution of abstractions $(\lambda x.\ t)[y\to u]$.
-If the variables $x$ and $y$ are the same, then there are no free variables to substitute, and we can return the abstraction as is.
-If variables are different and $x$ does not occur in $u$ freely, then no variable capture can occur, and we can recursively continue substitution in the body of the abstraction.
-Finally, if variables are different but $x$ does occur in $u$ freely, we first rename $x$ into a fresh variable $z$.
-Fresh means here that $z$ does not occur in $t$ nor $u$ nor is it equal to $x$ or $y$.
-After that, as $z$ cannot occur in $u$ freely, we can recursively continue substitution in the (renamed) body of the abstraction $(t[y\to z])[x\to u]$.
+If the term in which we are substituting $u$ for $y$ is a variable $x$, then substituting $y$-s with instances of the term $u$ results in $u$, if $x$ actually is $y$, and in $x$ otherwise.
+Substituting $y$-s with instances of the term $u$ in an application term $(f\ t)$ is defined by recursively substituting $y$-s with instances of the term $u$ in both $f$ and $t$.
+We have two cases for substitution in abstractions $(\lambda x.\ t)[y\to u]$.
+If the variables $x$ and $y$ are the same, then $y$ is bound, and there are no free variables $y$ to substitute.
+We can return the abstraction as is.
+If the variables are different and $x$ does not occur freely in $u$, we can recursively continue substitution in the body of the abstraction.
+Note that the specification is \emph{not} a (total) function, because we do not specify what to do in the case where the abstraction parameter $x$ occurs freely in the term $u$ (the potential capture case).